hfp/xconfigure/elpa/README.md

 make -j ; make install
 ```

-After building and installing the desired configuration(s), one my have a look at the installation:
+After building and installing the desired configuration(s), one may have a look at the installation:

 ```
 [user@system elpa-2017.05.001]$ ls ../elpa